MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prioritize-sales-pipeline-through-work-list.md

 ## View my records by using the work list<a name="view-my-records-through-work-list"></a>

 The work list displays a list of records that are assigned to you or to the security role you're associated with.
-The records display activities that are due for the current date&mdash;or pending from previous dates&mdash;<!--Edit okay?-->that were created manually or through a sequence.
+The records display activities that are due for the current date&mdash;or pending from previous dates&mdash;that were created manually or through a sequence.
 This helps you to access all records that include activities in one place, instead of navigating across multiple forms in the application.
 A sales manager can configure and determine the entities (leads and opportunities) to display to you in the work list.
 The top of the record in the work list will always be the next best customer with the highest prediction score.

 **To view the work list**